Umm an Nasan

-Umm an Nasan island (ام النعسان) is the fifth largest island in Bahrain.
+Umm an Nasan (ام النعسان) is the fifth largest island of Bahrain.

 It is 17.5 km west of the capital, Manama, on Bahrain Island.

 Description

 Umm an Nasan is privately owned by (former) Prime Minister Khalifa bin Salman Al Khalifa, and is off limits to ordinary citizens.

 There is little development on the island other than three palaces for the King and some gardens.
 There is also a small black buck population introduced to the island.

 The small Umm an Nasan village is located on the west coast, and has some nomadic families who care for the deer and gazelles of the island.

 Geography

 Umm an Nasan lies in the Gulf of Bahrain in Persian Gulf to the west of Bahrain Island, and to the east of the Saudi coastal city of Khobar.

 Administration

 The island belongs to Northern Governorate.